CopilotNext/Copilot_Activity_Usage/readme.md

 - Provide examples of how to use your project.
 - To check more report, please access http://localhost:5000/active_report
+- To check more report, please access https://copilotreport.chinacloudsites.cn/

 ## API Reference